ucldc/ucldc-docs/docs/registry/stats.md

 We are using Google Analytics for tracking usage of objects on the new Calisphere beta site.

 ##What's supported
-We are able to support contributor statistics in the following way:
+We are able to support contributor statistics through Google Analytics as follows:

 + Separate Google Analytics reports for separate institutions.
 (Campuses can elect to "roll-up" institutions into a single report if so desired; see below.)
 Data is collected on each institution's digital objects, collection landing pages, and institution landing pages.
 + Filtering by collection, within a given report.

+CDL does not plan to engineer any custom events for content owners’ usage reports, unless this is surfaced as a need.
+This means that the typical (but extensive!) suite of usage data from Google Analytics will be reported in the areas of Audience, Acquisition, and Behavior.
+Please let us know if you have additional requirements and we will try to accommodate them.

 ##What we need from you
 In order to collect usage statistics for your institution, we need the following information, as provided by a UCLDC Collection Administrator or other designated staff member: